Do1e

 # Pay special attention to pyproject.toml, which contains dependencies, project name, etc. Do not modify .python-version, and delete or modify other files as needed.

-uv python pin 3.12 # Specify Python version
+uv python pin 3.12 # Specify Python version number

 uv add "torch==2.1.0" # Similar to pip install